 Which bring me to, establishing and enforcement of the rules of the road at your facility and again, the rules only work when they are enforced so the consequences for infractions must be clearly spelled out including those for horseplay and should not only cover your employees but outsiders like truck drivers and vendors as well.

 Now as you walk around the remainder of the facility be sure to check in the battery recharging room or refueling station.
-Do you have an operating eye wash station and/or shower to deal with acid spills on a individual?
+Do you have an operating eyewash station and/or shower to deal with acid spills on an individual?
 There is always the chance of an acid spill from a battery charged immediately after refilling with water (not proper procedure).
-Does the battery room have a venting system to prevent vapors from accumulating and creating a possible explosion hazard.
-Is there a spill kit and PPE available such a goggles, face shield and gloves?
+Does the battery room have a venting system to prevent vapors from accumulating and creating a possible explosion hazard?
+Is there a spill kit and PPE available such as goggles, face shields, and gloves?
 PPE, (Personal Protection Equipment).
 In fact, any task an employee does in the warehouse ask yourself is there any PPE that’ll make the job safer to perform?
-Besides goggles, gloves, ear plugs, bump cap/hard hat, face shield, dusk mask, what would offer better protection?
+Besides goggles, gloves, earplugs, bump cap/hard hat, face shield, dust mask, what would offer better protection?

 The Green Brick Safety Road is a long one and Dorothy has just begun her journey.
 Please join us next month for the next segment of this experience.